Programs and Research Groups

 We offer a variety of programs and research opportunities related to diversity and inclusion that serve current and prospective students, faculty, staff, and our surrounding communities.
 We encourage you to explore them and apply for those that will enrich and elevate your experience at the university.

-Tufts as an Anti-Racist Institution is a strategic initiative President Anthony P. Monaco announced on July 8, 2020.
-SOE is excited to support this initiative by inviting our students, faculty and staff to take the pledge and celebrate our commitment to creating a diverse, welcoming environment for all individuals.
+Tufts as an Anti-Racist Institution is a strategic university initiative announced on July 8, 2020.
+SOE is proud to support this initiative by inviting our students, faculty and staff to take the pledge and celebrate our commitment to creating a diverse, welcoming environment for all individuals.
 Visit the Graduate Education Office at SEC, Anderson 113, to take the pledge, sign the poster and get a t-shirt with the Acknowledge, Commit, Transform (ACT) logo!